Healthy Design? Understanding the Edible City on Glasgow’s Southside

 Initial findings would be used to map the urban agriculture community on the Southside and inform the international literature on urban agriculture by offering a Scottish perspective to the on-going debate about innovative urban policymaking in shrinking cities.
 The project intends to establish possible partnerships for an ongoing research agenda.

-- Dr James White (Urban Studies, University of Glasgow)
+- Professor James White (Urban Studies, University of Glasgow)

 November 2013 – July 2014